AkiraGay/Docs/docs/sr/getting-started/faq.md

 You can do `!config prefix -` to change the prefix.

-If you don't know your current prefix, you can do `@InviteSuccubus config prefix` to see the prefix.
+If you don't know your current prefix, you can do `@Invite Succubi config prefix` to see the prefix.

 ## How do I set join and leave messages?